 - Administrators or Human Resource managers can take the time to ensure that their organization has contracts on file with high quality interpreting agencies.
 They can work to emphasize the importance of being prepared for deaf individuals to access goods and services as they please.

 - If there are initiatives underway in the community, for example deaf individuals in your area are pushing for captioned showings at theaters, make sure to amplify their concerns and take any actions possible to support their cause.

 The ADA in action is more of a tool for people with disabilities than any kind of guarantee.
 This set of legislation only works when it is enforced, and it is up to each member of our society to help enforce it.

 We must maintain our willingness to challenge comfortable but oppressive social norms in everyday situations.
 We need to keep pushing for what is right, even when it is the more difficult path.
 Working together, little by little we can help remove the structural roadblocks that limit individuals, thereby collectively creating a truly diverse America.

-LCIS is thrilled to partner with Innovative Inclusion, LLC to offer ADA Compliance Consulting for businesses and organizations.
-The Innovative Inclusion ADA Compliance Consulting program works in conjunction with relevant stakeholders and committee of Deaf advisors to assist organizations with reducing legal risk and ensuring that their business has all the tools for success when working with Deaf/ HoH customers, clients, or employees.
+LCIS is thrilled to offer ADA Compliance Consulting for businesses and organizations.
+Our ADA Compliance Consulting program works in conjunction with relevant stakeholders and committee of Deaf advisors to assist organizations with reducing legal risk and ensuring that their business has all the tools for success when working with Deaf/ HoH customers, clients, or employees.
 Contact us Today for more information!